 There is no problem under GCP in designating a certain member as a member who can serve as both a non-expert member and an external member.
 However, it is necessary to clarify whether the member is participating in the role of non-expert or external member in each review.
 That is, the same member cannot simultaneously serve as both a non-expert member and an external member in a given review meeting (GCP Article 28, Paragraph 1 Guidance 1 and Article 28, Paragraph 2 Guidance 3).

-Furthermore, as long as the Clinical Trial Review Committee obtains the opinions of both non-experts and external committee members when reaching a conclusion (i.e., the requirements for the establishment of a Clinical Trial Review Committee are met), there should be no problem with the above committee members participating in the review of the same clinical trial in different roles, sometimes as a non-expert and sometimes as an external committee member.
+Furthermore, as long as the Clinical Trial Review Committee obtains the opinions of both non-experts and external committee members when reaching a conclusion (i.e., as long as the requirements for the establishment of a Clinical Trial Review Committee are met), there should be no problem with such committee members participating in the review of the same trial in different roles, sometimes as a non-expert and sometimes as an external committee member.
 I don't think there is any problem with such members participating in the review of the same clinical trial in different roles, sometimes as non-experts and sometimes as external members.

 Share this page